Peterpiotr/siguren-documentation/docs/source/maintenance/planned-maintenance/maintenance-schedule.rst

 .. note::
 	Source: :doc:`49104-15-001 Operation  Maintenance Manual Issue D (1).pdf`

-MotoSuiveur Unit and electrical cabinet
+MotoSuiveur® Unit and electrical cabinet
 =========================================

-The reliability of the MotoSuiveur will depend if the maintenance procedure is strictly adhered to.
+The reliability of the MotoSuiveur® will depend if the maintenance procedure is strictly adhered to.
 Maintenance operations are to be done based either on the number of revolutions given by the servo-motor drive display or on a time basis wherever the smallest value applies.